30 Best Things You Can Do Each Month in New Orleans

 If you’re a true crime buff, or just want to learn about some of the darker sides of the city’s history, you should book a true crime walking tour.
 You will get to learn about some of the most infamous true crimes in The French Quarter and learn some of the city’s little-known secrets.

-Before you head down south to The Big Easy, make sure to check out all of the best things you can do in New Orleans that will be fun even if it’s a bit chilly on your trip.
+Before you head down south to The Big Easy, make sure to check out all of the best things you can do each month in New Orleans that will be fun even if it’s a bit chilly on your trip.

 New Orleans is a true foodie town, so why not learn how to make some Creole and Cajun style cooking while you’re there?
-A food demo is a terric way to learn how to cook specialities like Gumbo, Jambalaya, and Pralines.
+A food demo is a terrific way to learn how to cook specialities like Gumbo, Jambalaya, and Pralines.
 Plus, you will get to enjoy a full meal when the demo is over.

 Take some time to pamper yourself at one of the area’s many spas.
 Indulge in a pedicure, facial, or full body massage at Windsor Court, the Ritz Carlton, or Belladonna, just to name a few options.

 So you can’t make it down to Mardi Gras in February, or you just don’t want the kids to see that wild side of New Orleans?
 No worries!
-Mardis Gras World is a family-friendly activity that is open year-round to the public.
+Mardi Gras World is a family-friendly activity that is open year-round to the public.
 You will get to learn the history and magic behind one of the biggest celebrations in the country.

 New Orleans is home to some amazing shopping.
 If you want to keep warm, make sure to check out the stores located at the Shops at Canal Place or the Outlet Collection at Riverwalk to find some great items to take home to family and friends.

-There is no end to the awesome things you can do in New Orleans, LA!
+Now that you’ve seen the best things you can do each month in New Orleans, we’ll let you decide when the best month to visit NOLA really is.
+There is no end to the awesome things to do in New Orleans, LA!
 No matter if you go in the dead of winter or the bright sunshine of summer, you are sure to have the most amazing time on your next vacation to The Big Easy.